plone/training/plone_training_config/instructions.rst

     cd ../frontend/

-You have two options.
-Do you like a challenge?
+You have two options:

     1. Create the frontend from scratch using the Volto generator.
-    2. Use the existing Volto project for this training `volto-ploneconf <https://github.com/collective/volto-ploneconf.git>`_ that contains all the code for the training.
+    2. Use the existing Volto project for this training `volto-ploneconf <https://github.com/collective/volto-ploneconf.git>`_ with all the code for the training.

 .. note::